ModelarData/ModelarDB-RS/README.md

     print(pandas_data_frame)
 ```

-### Load Data
+### Ingest Data
 Before time series can be ingested into `modelardbd` a model table must be created.
 A model table is a specialized table for time series which must contain a single column with timestamps, one or more columns with fields (measurements as floating-point values), and zero or more columns with tags (metadata as strings).
 Model tables can be created using `CREATE MODEL TABLE` statements with the column types `TIMESTAMP`, `FIELD`, and `TAG`.
-For `FIELD` an error bound can optionally be specified in parentheses to enable lossy compression with a per value error bound, e.g., `FIELD(1)` creates a column with a one percent error bound. `FIELD` columns default to an error bound of zero when none is specified.`modelardb` also supports normal tables created through `CREATE TABLE` statements.
+For `FIELD` an error bound can optionally be specified in parentheses to enable lossy compression with a per value error bound, e.g., `FIELD(1)` creates a column with a one percent error bound. `FIELD` columns default to an error bound of zero when none is specified. `modelardb` also supports normal tables created through `CREATE TABLE` statements.

 As both `CREATE MODEL TABLE` and `CREATE TABLE` are just SQL statements, both types of tables can be created using `modelardb` or programmatically using Apache Arrow Flight.
 For example, a model table storing a simple multivariate time series with weather data collected at different wind turbines can be created as follows: